-Euphoria ended up being certified gold, on par with Slang‘s album sales.
+Euphoria debuted at #11 on Billboard‘s Top Albums chart and ended up being certified gold, on par with Slang‘s album sales.

-Not only was Euphoria the type of record most Def Leppard fans were wanting, it was also the type of commercial sounding album the band’s record company had hoped for — so much so that the record company’s marketing strategy actually positioned Euphoria as THE sequel to Pyromania and Hysteria.
+Not only was Euphoria the type of record most Def Leppard fans wanted in 1999, it was also the type of commercial-sounding album the band’s record company had hoped for — so much so that the record company’s marketing strategy actually positioned Euphoria as THE sequel to Pyromania and Hysteria.

 Here’s one of the posters (note the first line under the band’s logo):

-But as a promotional strategy, it was decided that Euphoria would be the final piece in Def Leppard’s biggest, most polished, commercial sounding albums.
-(Having an album title ending in “ia” also helped make the case.)
+But as a promotional strategy, it was decided that Euphoria would be the worthy successor to Def Leppard’s most successful, commercial-sounding albums.
+(The “ia” album title helped make the case easier.)

 Whether that’s fair to Adrenalize (which far outsold Euphoria) is a whole other story.

-As a marketing hook and with the goal of reintroducing (and branding) the band and album to the masses, sure, it made sense at the time.
+As a marketing hook and with the goal of reintroducing (and branding) the band and album to the masses, it was understandable.

-Euphoria provided the band with the opportunity to come full circle and return to the signature sound that turned them into a superstar act.
+After a short-term detour taken during the Slang release, Euphoria provided Def Leppard with the opportunity to come full circle and return to the signature sound that turned the band into a superstar act.